JhouLab/Pi5WebcamRecorder/README.md

 # KNOWN SHORTCOMINGS:

-1. When launching, you will get the following warning, which I can't get rid of, despite considerable effort trying.
-It seems to be harmless, so you can just ignore it:
+1. When launching, you will get the following harmless warning.
+I don't know how to get rid of it, and you can just ignore it:

     libpng warning: iCCP: known incorrect sRGB profile

-2. Data captured from the camera sensor is stored in an internal buffer, and read by python somewhat later.
+2. Data captured from the camera sensor is buffered on the camera itself, and read via USB later.
-For more accurate timestamps, we need to determine the latency from capture to data transfer, and subtract that latency.
-My hunch is the error is <100ms, most likely around 70-80ms, but I haven't measured this yet.
+So frame timestamps are likely offset by some constant delay, probably on the order of tens of milliseconds.
+GPIO/TTL timestamps, on the other hand, should be accurate to within a couple of milliseconds.

 #  INSTALLING ON A NEW MACHINE: